catenax-ng/catenax-ng.github.io/docs/trg/trg-2/trg-2-1.md

 ## Description

+Default branch is _main_.
 Change of default branch is prohibited.

 ## Why